iamthenoah/ProductivityEnchantments/README.md

 ### Where can I submit issues/bug reports?

-Do not report in the comment section directly.
-Rather, report them here: https://github.com/Than00ber/ProductivityEnchantments/issues.
-Provide game version, froge version and, if any, crash logs and a description of what the problem is, this helps a lot.
+Do not report in the comment section directly, report them here: https://github.com/Than00ber/ProductivityEnchantments/issues.
+Provide game version, froge version and, crash logs (if any) and a description of what the problem is.

 <br>